Social Media & California Divorce – 10 Dos and Don’ts from Experienced Divorce Attorneys

 It’s easy to get into back-and-forth conversations or arguments with others on social media.

 Amy Lass suggested that, before engaging, consider if the other person is worthy of your time.

 “Before you post on social media, think about your other spouse’s attorney, who could potentially bring a printout of all your public conversations for the Judge to read.”

 She added that “When you assume all conversations are monitored, you will be less likely to post something you don’t want to be read in California divorce court.”

 - Consider Refraining Until After the Divorce

-While your divorce attorney cannot prevent you from posting to social media during your divorce, the lawyers at GYL recommend that you refrain from posting altogether.
+While your divorce attorney cannot prevent you from posting to social media during your divorce,

 All three suggest you discuss your case details with your divorce lawyer, and make sure you mention your social posting habits, as well as any questionable posts or material that may be found on your social profiles.